 | Budget sushi with real quality | Monster Sushi or Sudoki | €20–30 |

-Koy Shunka: The Michelin Benchmark
+Koy Shunka, The Michelin Benchmark

 There is one detail about Koy Shunka that no other restaurant in the city can replicate: the nigiri is placed directly from the chef’s hand into the diner’s mouth.
 No plate.
 No counter transfer.
 The reason is thermal — the fish and rice reach the precise temperature equilibrium at the moment of forming, and any intermediate surface disrupts that balance within seconds.